25 Shows Like Brooklyn Nine-Nine You Need To See

 Not all of Amazon's best original programming is exclusively on Prime Video, with Amazon Freevee featuring its own line of solid series.
 One of the most acclaimed original shows on the streaming service is "Jury Duty," which has gone on to earn multiple Emmy and Golden Globe nominations.
 The show stars Ronald Gladden as a man who presumes he's a juror in a routine case, unaware it's an elaborate staged production, with his peers secretly actors.
 Among the highlights in the courtroom is James Marsden, playing a fictionalized version of himself roped into appearing as a juror.

 Marsden really steals the show, poking fun at himself and his image at every possible opportunity as a running gag that keeps on hilariously giving.
 Even beyond Marsden, the show boasts a tight ensemble cast and sharp writing that takes its laughs to another level.
 "Jury Duty" takes elements of mockumentary, workplace sitcom, and true crime parody to really blend them into something special.
-You can stream "Jury Duty" on Amazon Freevee and Prime Video.
+You can stream "Jury Duty" exclusively on Prime Video.

 Abbott Elementary